All Episodes

 I mean, they think the Democrats that they've got a chance in Georgia.

-Well, that's exactly right, uh, Sean, already in early voting.
+Well, that's exactly right, Sean.

 How is it looking in terms of Republican returns, Democratic returns?